Small-time expansions for local jump-diffusion models with infinite jump activity: Expansion for the transition densities

 where $\bar{B}^c(x,r)$ denotes the complement of {the} closure of $B(x,r)$.
-Thus, to prove our result it suffices to prove that $m_t^\eta$ admits a density that has the desired bound. {To this end}, for any smooth function $f$ compactly supported in $\bar{B}^c(x,\eta)$, we have:

-where the second equality follows from integration by parts. {Now by an application of Proposition \ref{martingale-property} to $X_t^x$, one has, for any $p>0$,
+Thus, to prove our result it suffices to prove that $m_t^\eta $ admits a density that has the desired bound. {To this end}, for any smooth function $f$ compactly supported in $\bar{B}^c(x,\eta)$, we have: \eject where the second equality follows from integration by parts. {Now by an application of Proposition \ref{martingale-property} to $X_t^x$, one has, for any $p>0$,